ucsf-wynton/wynton-website-hpc/docs/hpc/software/core-software.md

 A large number of common Linux software tools are available on the cluster as part of the core setup.
-Below follows a small excerpt of what tools are available development nodes and compute nodes.
+Below follows a small excerpt of what tools are available on development nodes and compute nodes.
 The login and data-transfer nodes have a much smaller selection of software.